seppinho/mutserve/README.md

 ## Run mtDNA-Server locally

-For local execution, only BAM files are accepted.
-Note: Please use aligners for circular genomes (like bwa mem) to create your BAM files from fastQ.
-The indel feature is currently in beta.
+For local execution, only BAM files are currently accepted.
+Note: Please use aligners which can deal with circular genomes (e.g. [bwa mem](https://github.com/lh3/bwa)) to process your files.

 ### Download Tool
 ```